Laf111/CEMU-Batch-Framework/README.md

 - Handle more than one user/save and for Wii-U owners : install online files, sync saves between CEMU with the Wii-U;

 - Making easier the installation of many versions of CEMU to launch your games (keeping as stable as possible for your games and your rig).
-No need to use the CEMU auto update feature (you'll keep your games stats unless settings.xml compatibility is broken with the next version);
+No need to use the CEMU auto update feature;

 - Switch freely from a version of CEMU to another for a given game, and play with the same data you had on the first one;

 - Switch from game to game and automatically have all your data saved or restored on a given version of the CEMU emulator;